Alum Publications by Name

 Micah T.J.
 Jackson (PhD, '12), Preaching Face-to-Face: An Invitation to Conversational Preaching (Church Publishing Incorporated, 2019).

-Julius-Kei Kato (PhD, '06), How Immigrant Christians Living in Mixed Cultures Interpret Their Religion: Asian-American Diasporic Hybridity and Its Implications for Hermeneutics (Edwin Mellen Press, 2012); Religious Language and Asian American Hybridity (Palgrave-Macmillan, 2016).
+Julius-Kei Kato (PhD, '06), Religious Language and Asian American Hybridity (Palgrave-Macmillan, 2016); How Immigrant Christians Living in Mixed Cultures Interpret Their Religion: Asian-American Diasporic Hybridity and Its Implications for Hermeneutics (Edwin Mellen Press, 2012).

-Heup Young Kim (PhD, ’92), A Theology of Dao (Orbis, May 2017); with Fumitaka Matsuoka (PSR emeritus), and Anri Morimoto, eds., Asian and Oceanic Christianities in Conversation: Exploring Theological Identities at Home and in Diaspora, Studies in World Christianity and Interreligious Relations (Rodopi, Mar 2011).
+Heup Young Kim (PhD, '92) with Fumitaka Matsuoka (PSR emeritus), and Anri Morimoto, eds., Asian and Oceanic Christianities in Conversation: Exploring Theological Identities at Home and in Diaspora, Studies in World Christianity and Interreligious Relations (Rodopi, 2011); A Theology of Dao (Orbis, 2017).

 Sarah Mohr (MA, '09), Islamic Liberation Psychology: The Transformational Force of Self-Development, Community Empowerment, and Revolutionary Change (Routledge, 2024), Loving the Present: Sufism, Mindfulness, and Recovery from Addiction and Mental Illness (Wipf and Stock, 2022).